 Gaining muscle is still my goal and, the simple act of revisiting my goal has re-ignited my drive.
 Provided I stick to the plan, a gain of one kilo by the end of August is realistic.
 I’ve taken new measurements and photos to use as a benchmark and, Georgina will crack the whip, ensuring I don’t skip workouts and keeping an eye on my footy snacks.

 If your own resolutions are but a distant memory, that’s ok.
 Now is the perfect time to pause, reflect and take stock.
-Think back to what you wanted to create or achieve in 2017.
+Think back to what you wanted to create or achieve this year.
 How do you feel about this now?
 Do you need to set a new goal or take action to get yourself back on track?

 If you didn’t set a resolution, check out my new year’s post and download your free SMART goal template.
 Goal-setting isn’t just reserved for January 1.
 Think about what you want your life to look and feel like in six months time.